Nevada · Short-Term Rental Compliance

 The City of Las Vegas (separate from unincorporated Clark County) caps STRs through a lottery + 660-ft minimum-separation rule.
 Most Strip-area properties are actually in unincorporated Clark County, where rules differ.
 Inside city limits, hosts need a $500 application + $500 annual license, must satisfy 660-ft separation, and the owner must complete a Conditional Use Verification with neighbor notification.
 Operating without a license carries fines up to $10,000/day.

-⚠ This summary is preliminary — we’re verifying against the current Las Vegas ordinance.
-Always confirm with the city before filing.
+⚠ This summary is preliminary — we’re still verifying it against the current Las Vegas ordinance.
+Treat every line as a starting point and confirm with the city before filing or accepting bookings.

 What the city requires